 Contact: Jo Partridge 020 8461 7694

-The Chairman welcomed Members to the meeting of the Bromley Economic Partnership, which was held virtually via Webex.
+The Chairman welcomed Board Members to the virtual meeting of the Health and Wellbeing Board, held via Webex.

 In accordance with the Council’s Constitution, questions that are not specific to reports on the agenda must have been received in writing 10 working days before the date of the meeting.